 Every patient who comes through the doors at MedStar Health gets a personalized education on their back condition and the surgical options available.
-We have multidisciplinary teams of back and spine specialists throughout the central Maryland and Washington region, including neurosurgeons, physiatrists, rheumatologists, orthopedic surgeons, and physical and occupational therapists.
+We have multidisciplinary teams of back and spine specialists throughout the central Maryland, Baltimore, Virginia, and Washington DC region, including neurosurgeons, physiatrists, rheumatologists, orthopedic surgeons, and physical and occupational therapists.

 Our experts are trained in the latest techniques for the diagnosis and treatment of disorders, conditions, and injuries of the spine.
 Together, we determine the source of your pain and treat it as effectively as possible.